Abhirup-pal/Quiz-website/README.md

 ## Credits

-This project is created by [Your Name].
-Feel free to contact me at [Your Email Address] for any questions or feedback.
+This project is created by @abhirup-pal.
+Feel free to contact me at abhiruppal2804@gmail.com for any questions or feedback.

 Enjoy playing the Quiz and testing your knowledge!